AVXPANAOR/MedInternsGuide/README.md

 ___
 ### Psychiatry
 #### General Psychiatry
-* **Kaplan & Sadock’s Synopsis of Psychiatry**:The gold standard textbook.
+* **Kaplan & Sadock’s Synopsis of Psychiatry**: The gold standard textbook.
 Covers everything you might need in clinical practice.
 Relatively Concise and practical.
 Chapters on __ADHD__, __Autism Spectrum__, __Adult Neurocognitive__, __Opioid-Related__, __Schizophrenia Spectrum__, __Bipolar__, __Depressive__, __Anxiety__, __Obsessive-Compulsive__, __Trauma-Related__, and __Sleep-Wake Disorders__ are essential.
 There are a few discrepancies between some tables and the DSM.
 Watch out for possible errors.
-* **Kaplan & Sadock’s Pocket Handbook of Clinical Psychiatry**: Briefer than synopsis.
+* **Kaplan & Sadock’s Pocket Handbook of Clinical Psychiatry**: Briefer than the synopsis.
 Good for review, and when you don't have enough time for reading the synopsis.
 The chapter on __Psychiatric History Taking__ is essential.
 * **DSM-5-TR**: The universal guide map for psychiatrists.
 It's a must-have.
-* **The American Psychiatric Publishing Textbook of Personality Disorders**: Focusses on the Alternative DSM-5 model, which is more useful than the standard model. __the first part__ is recommended reading.
+* **The American Psychiatric Publishing Textbook of Personality Disorders**: Focuses on the Alternative DSM-5 model, which is more useful than the standard model. __the first part__ is recommended reading.
-* **[IACAPAP e-Textbook: Chapter H.3](https://iacapap.org/_Resources/Persistent/e98a7ad9ab1d202adc53363a3f92871ad29fc104/H.3-GENDER-IDENTITY-Edition-2018-REVISED.pdf)** *and* **The LGBT Casebook: Part I**: Cis-heteronormative ideas are prevalent in society and are usually unconsciously learned during personal development, and not even high-profile clinicians are immune to it.
+* **[IACAPAP e-Textbook: Chapter H.3](https://iacapap.org/_Resources/Persistent/e98a7ad9ab1d202adc53363a3f92871ad29fc104/H.3-GENDER-IDENTITY-Edition-2018-REVISED.pdf)** *and* **The LGBT Casebook: Part I**: Cis-heteronormative ideas are prevalent in society and are usually unconsciously learned during personal development, and not even high-profile clinicians are immune to them.
 Uncovering these unconscious biases and avoiding them is crucial for providing high-quality health care to people with marginalized sexual identities.
 Acting based on these biases can lead to severely unethical and damaging practices such as conversion therapy.
 Both are a little old but still extremely relevant.
 * **Suicide Prevention: Stahl's Handbooks**: Essential reading for every medical practitioner.
 * **[Decoding Delusions](https://youtu.be/P0o1w86ODcI?si=t58-aQkV4cX2-O8L)**: A lecture by Douglas Turkington on how to understand and work with delusional patients, based on a book of the same name.
 * **[The American Psychiatric Association Membership](https://psychiatry.org/membership/join-apa)**: Apply for a membership to benefit from many virtual courses and discounts.